python/cpython/Doc/library/itertools.rst

 .. function:: count([n])

    Make an iterator that returns consecutive integers starting with *n*.
 If not specified *n* defaults to zero.
-Often used as an argument to :func:`imap` to generate consecutive data points.
+Often used as an argument to :func:`map` to generate consecutive data points.
 Also, used with :func:`izip` to add sequence numbers.
 Equivalent to::